 Many food items and dishes we think are Italian are really the product of the United States.
-The Italy American Chamber of Commerce West wants us to experience and recognize true Italian products versus an Americanized version or what might be called Italian but are an American creation.
+The Italy American Chamber of Commerce West wants us to experience and recognize true Italian products versus an Americanized version of what might be called Italian but is an American creation.
 True Italian food takes a more purist approach to the ingredients.
 Many items come only from a certain region in Italy.
-For example Parmesan that we purchase locally is not the true Italian Parmigiano-Reggiano but rather simulations.
+For example, the Parmesan that we purchase locally is not the true Italian Parmigiano-Reggiano but rather simulations.
 The only areas for production are Parma, Reggio Emilia, Bologna, Modena, and Mantua.
 These areas have a protected designation of origin.

 The Italy American Chamber of Commerce West introduced LA Wine Writers to Veneto Hills and Vino Direct.
 We began with a winery located in the hills above Venice.
 The Zago-Gasparini Family owns the winery.
-Using sustainable practices Veneto Hills produces Prosecco under the label 2Castelli.
+Using sustainable practices, Veneto Hills produces Prosecco under the label 2Castelli.
 The Tenuta is located in the town of Susegana, the village of Collalto.
-Of their 7.5 acres, 6 are used for the production of their Prosecco Conegliano Valdobbiadene DOCG.
+Of their 7.5 acres, 6 are used to produce their Prosecco Conegliano Valdobbiadene DOCG.
 The winery creates four Proseccos and Rosso Bruna, a red wine created from Merlot and Carmenére.

 Vino Direct represents several artisan Italian wineries.
-We began by sampled Franciacorta from La Montina.
+We began by sampling Franciacorta from La Montina.
 Franciacorta is a sparkling wine created in the Metodo Classico.
 The DOCG was established in 1995 and is located in the Province of Brescia.
-The grapes allowed in a Franciacorta are Chardonnay, Pinot Nero and Pinot Bianco.
+The grapes allowed in a Franciacorta are Chardonnay, Pinot Nero, and Pinot Bianco.

-Moving to the red wine for our entrees we sampled two wines from Ugo Lequio, a winery in the Piedmont region.
+Moving to the red wine for our entrees, we sampled two wines from Ugo Lequio, a winery in the Piedmont region.
 The Barbera D’Alba DOC Ugo Lequio 2013 seemed more masculine in quality between the two reds sampled.
-Aromas of this 100% Barbera were smoke, tobacco, balsamic and dark red fruit.
+The aromas of this 100% Barbera were smoke, tobacco, balsamic, and dark red fruit.
 The wine is soft yet light and smooth with hints of pepper.

-This Barbera was paired to Lamb Lollies and Pepperjack Polenta and Brussels sprouts.
-The polenta with its dash of pepper really brought out the pepper qualities of the Barbera.
-This too was an excellent course.
+This Barbera was paired with Lamb Lollies, Pepperjack Polenta, and Brussels sprouts.
+The polenta, with its dash of pepper, really brought out the pepper qualities of the Barbera.
+This, too, was an excellent course.

-Finally Oxtail Bucatini was paired with the Barbaresco Gallina Ugo Lequio 2011.
-This Barbaresco was more feminine and bright and although 2011, it could be aged for several more years.
+Finally, Oxtail Bucatini was paired with the Barbaresco Gallina Ugo Lequio 2011.
+This Barbaresco was more feminine and bright, and although it was 2011, it could be aged for several more years.

 For those living in Los Angeles discovering the Italy American Chamber of Commerce, West opens an opportunity to discover the real Italy through various events and tastings offered monthly.
 For those of us at LA Wine Writers, it opened a new door in our exploration of wine throughout the world.